 - Proprietary Technology Enabling a More Natural Walking Experience.
 Our patented tilt-sensor technology and proprietary software allow selfinitiated movement that we believe delivers a more natural walking experience than competing products.
 Published clinical studies demonstrate ReWalk's ability to provide a natural gait and functional walking speed, which has not been shown in studies for any competing exoskeleton.
-In the United States, we have method patent protection covering certain methods of user activation and control of systems such as ReWalk, including by sensing the users' torso lean or weight shifts.
-In addition, we have apparatus patent protection in the United States and Europe covering the design of ReWalk and similar devices that use several sensors to empower tilt-sensor technology.
+We have both method and apparatus patent protection in the United States and apparatus protection in Europe for our tilt-sensor technology.
 Our patents on the tilt-sensor technology do not begin to expire until 2021.
 We also rely on trade secrets law to protect our proprietary software and product candidates/products in development. - First Mover Advantage.
-ReWalk Personal is the first medical exoskeleton cleared by the FDA for personal use in the United States.
-We do not believe that our competitors have any products that will be cleared by the FDA for personal use in the United States for at least the next two years.
-As a result, we believe we will be able to capture significant U.S. market share for exoskeletons for personal use.
-In addition, we were the first medical exoskeleton provider to have an established commercial infrastructure, and to market products in Europe, with our direct sales force in Germany.
-We are also the first to achieve reimbursement for a personal unit. - Compelling Clinical Data.
+We were the first medical exoskeleton provider to have an established commercial infrastructure and market products in Europe, with our direct sales force in Germany.
+In addition, upon receipt of FDA clearance to market ReWalk Personal, we will be the first to market an exoskeleton for personal use in the United States.
+In addition, we do not believe that our competitors have any products that will be cleared by the FDA for personal use in the United States for at least the next two years.
+As a result, we believe we will be able to capture significant U.S. market share for exoskeletons for personal use. - Compelling Clinical Data.
 We believe that ReWalk's clinical data differentiates us from our competitors.
 Clinical data published in established medical journals has demonstrated ReWalk's potential as a safe ambulatory device.
 We are not aware of any comparable clinical data generated in rigorous trials that has been published with respect to competing exoskeleton products.
 In addition, our interim analysis of an ongoing study demonstrates improvements in secondary physical conditions, such as reduction in pain and spasticity and improving bowel and urinary tract function, body and bone composition, metabolism and physical fitness, as well as reduced hospitalizations and dependence on medications.
 We believe that continued results of this nature will greatly assist our ability to obtain regulatory clearances and third-party reimbursement. - Strategic Alliance with Yaskawa Electric Corporation.
 We have entered into a strategic alliance with Yaskawa Electric Corporation, a global leader in the fields of industrial robotics and automation.
 Pursuant to this arrangement, Yaskawa will serve as our distributor in certain Asian markets, where its name and brand recognition provide us with opportunities for growth and market penetration and can apply its expertise for product and quality improvements to ReWalk.
 We believe that this arrangement with such a prominent company is unique in this industry.
 Yaskawa also made an equity investment in our company.
 In addition, in the future, subject to any necessary regulatory clearance, we may market and sell in the United States and Europe certain healthcare equipment products that Yaskawa is currently developing.
-See "Certain Relationships and Related Party Transactions- Series D Preferred Share Purchase Agreement" and "-Agreements with Yaskawa."
+See "Certain Relationships and Related Party Transactions-Series D Preferred Share Purchase Agreement" and "-Agreements with Yaskawa."